BeAnMo/json-find/README.md

 - **set**
     - Mutates the JsonFind instance at the given path with a value and returns the instance.

+- **schema**
+    - Replaces the primitive values of an object with strings denoting the type ("string", "number", "boolean", "null").

 ### Iterating

 Part of the goal of Json-Find is to give users an interface comparable to native Array methods, providing a concise, chainable API.
 Rather than copy Array method names, Json-Find uses alternates to ensure a user can bounce between Json-Find and Array methods without confusion.